rickwassing/cicada-develop/docs/index.rst

 .. _index-version:

-Version 0.1.6 (beta)
+Version 0.1.7 (beta)
 --------------------

 .. warning::

-  Cicada is still in development and currently does not work in Matlab 2020 or later.
+  Cicada is still in development and currently ONLY works in Matlab R2019b.
 Anything may change at any time and the software should not be considered stable.

 .. _index-authors: